 4. Ask Other Authorized Users

-Ask anyone with access to the Verizon or bank account whether they submitted a payment.
+Ask anyone with access to the Verizon account, bank account, debit card, or business payment method whether they submitted a payment.

 5. Ask Your Bank for the Complete ACH Details